What is a Relay Driver

-In a low power circuit or a output from a Microprocessor is very low.
+In a low power circuit or an output from a Microprocessor is very low.
 It is sufficent for a LED to glow but to drive a high load you will need a Relay (Electromagnet Switch), and to give proper voltage or current to a relay you will need a relay driver.
 Many times one transistor with a resistance is enough to make a Relay Driver.
-In this type of circuit Transistor is used as current amplifier and Relay does two things (a) they isolate current(flow of electron) this is important because high load appliances runs at different voltage(potential difference) thus Relay protects your sensitive electronics parts. (b) Relay is a electromagnetic switch.
+In this type of circuit Transistor is use as current amplifier and Relay does two things (a) they isolate current(flow of electron) this is important because high load appliances runs at different voltage(potential difference) thus Relay protects your sensitive electronics parts. (b) Relay is a electromagnetic switch.
 It is a type of machinical Switch which is pulled by a electro-magnet so its resistance is very low and thus it can control large power appliances.

 Now days In market Relay Driver Module is available which is generally combination of relay and a transistor.
 In many modules LED's is also placed to indicate status of a Relay Switch.
 In Market Relay module can purchased by telling how many Channel Relay is Required and operating voltage.